jfmedina05/jfmedina05/README.md

 I’m especially interested in developing human-centered technologies in healthcare.

 Growing up alongside my sister’s journey with Type 1 diabetes, I saw firsthand how tools like glucose monitors and insulin pumps can transform daily life.
 That experience continues to shape my goal of building systems that make a meaningful impact on people’s lives.

+For a more complete overview of my experience, projects, leadership, and technical background, visit my portfolio website: [jfmedina05.github.io](https://jfmedina05.github.io/).

 ---